Thanks for subscribing!

 Adolescence can be difficult for even the most emotionally healthy teen (and their family).
 Physical changes related to brain development, stress hormones, and hormone fluctuations are occurring, as well as shifts in emotional maturity and independence.
 At times, your teen may act like they are ready to manage life on their own; at other times you’re reminded very clearly that they’re still teens and that their judgment, impulse control, and ability to problem-solve have not yet fully evolved.

-All of that is tough enough in normal times, but now teens also have to cope with the coronavirus pandemic and the havoc it has wreaked on all our lives.
-Preliminary research published in Psychiatry Research suggests that teenagers living through the pandemic are at risk for anxiety and depression.
-That’s why it’s important to understand the unique aspects of teen psychology, and why, over the next month, we’ll be exploring the ins and outs of adolescent mental health in a four-part series from Lyra clinicians.
+All of that is tough enough in normal times, but now teens also have to cope with the backlash of the coronavirus pandemic and the havoc it has wreaked on all our lives.
+That’s why it’s important to understand the unique aspects of teen psychology, and why we will continue to explore the ins and outs of adolescent mental health on the Lyra blog.

 To start, here are four key aspects to know:

 When young children are distressed, they often let us know right away by having a tantrum or acting out; however, distress is not always as evident in adolescence.
 As the parents of teens know, distressed adolescents can be prone to outbursts too, but a lack of engagement or withdrawal from activities, interests, and relationships, as well as consistent defiance or irritability may also signal a need for support.
 Other signs that a teen is in distress can include:

 In some cases, adolescents can be irritable and anxious and may fluctuate between periods of fatigue and restlessness.
 Even then, the word to keep in mind is avoidance.
 This can be a normal reaction to stress, but pay attention when these factors cause your teen to avoid activities or otherwise disrupt their functioning.
 This happens when they pull away and want to be apart from friends, family, activities, and social situations.